aubricus/dotfiles/README.md

 This gets loaded _before everything else_.
 It's there should you need it.

-## Auto-loaded Bin
+### Auto-loaded Bin

 For convenience dotfiles will add `dotfiles/bin` to your path so you can also store and version utilities you write.
-There's no magic here, just make sure anything you want to run in this dir is executeable.
+There's no magic here, just make sure anything you want to run in this dir is executable.

 > After `scripts/dotfiles.sh setup` is run a symlink to `dotfiles` is created so you can reference the `dotfiles` cli globally.

-## Private Files
+### Private Files

 Any file with a `*.private` extension are ignored by git.

 Source actions are applied in order, so put any overrides you might have towards the bottom of the list.

+<a name="why-should-i-fork"></a>
+### Why Should I Fork?

+You should fork because _that's how you use this repo_.
+If you're not versioning your own copy you're defeating the purpose.
+Additionally, the files in `pkg-available` are my personal files.
+I will most certainly tweak, remove, add, and otherwise modify this repo without any consideration for you. :skull: